melissaharijanto/Travel-Log/docs/features/user-authentication.md

 - Users can toggle between these three pages.
 - When users forget their password, a password-reset email will be sent to the email address linked to the account.

-{: .highlight}
-**User Note:** If the email is not registered/format is invalid, an error message will show.

 {: .note-title }
 > Developer Note
 >